gbif/ipt/IPTReleaseNotes233.wiki.md

 ### B. Post-upgrade instructions

+Following the upgrade, a warning message may appear indicating the some resources failed to load.
+This is caused when an old resource is missing required metadata.
+Resource managers can fix this problem by re-publishing the affected resources.

 New in IPT 2.3.x is the ability to publish sample-based data.
 Once the upgrade is complete, the IPT administrator must install the Darwin Core Event core.
 Note the Darwin Core Event core is installed by default in new installations.

 Additionally, the IPT administrator should update all installed cores and extensions to the latest versions.
 This will allow publishers to take advantage of any new terms and vocabularies included in the latest versions.